This chapter of our documentation is still in beta. We welcome feedback, corrections,

 Workflow to Get Started with LEMDO

-Before you can begin your working on your anthology pages, you must get set up to
+Before you can begin your working on your anthology pages, you (or your delegate,

 Read this page.